 It is important to recognize that these dogs are not pets.
 They are furry and wonderful but they have another vital responsibility.
 They are trained professional guide dogs and are extremely competent.
 They are guardians, companions and provide a path to increased independence.

 The dogs, bred by MIRA Canada, are a breed called St. Pierre.
-They are part Bernese mountain dog and part Labrador retriever (These dogs are sometimes called Labernese) which gives the dogs a longer life, a longer working life and the intelligence needed to accomplish their very important work.
+They are part Bernese mountain dog and part Labrador retriever which gives the dogs a longer life, a longer working life and the intelligence needed to accomplish their very important work.
 As of 2014 this breeding is in its fifteenth generation, and they are bred specifically to be guide dogs.